Follow Us

 Not one step back: defending the right to strike in Argentina

-Gerardo Martínez: “The measures [against labour and trade union rights], which the current government has implemented unilaterally and without any consultation with social actors and representatives, ignore the tradition of institutionalised social dialogue that [...]Read the full article
+Gerardo Martínez: “The measures [against labour and trade union rights], which the current government has implemented unilaterally and without any consultation with social actors and representatives, ignore the tradition of institutionalised social [...]Read the full article

 24 January 2024